emisasal/rest-api-crud/README.md

 >
 > This happens because the seed stores false Ids.
 And if the second model tries to make a relation to a non-existent Id it will return error.

-The script `npm run seed` populates the db with the seeds executing "prisma db push" (forces db schema) combined with `prisma/seed.ts`.
+The script `npm run seed` finds or create the db and populates the db with the seeds executing "prisma db push" (forces db schema) combined with `prisma/seed.ts`.

 ## Linter and Formatter

-Complete...
+`Biome` is used for linting and formatter.
+The configurations and use are very similar to ESLint and Prettier all in one dependency.
+And the execution is much faster.
+The file `biome.json` store all the configurations for linting and formating.

 ## Routes